lotusnprod/lotus-manuscript/manuscript.md

 The statements are closely integrated with [Wikipedia](https://en.wikipedia.org/wiki/Main_Page) and serve as the source for many of its infoboxes.
 Various workflows have been established for reporting such classes, particularly those of interest to life sciences, such as genes, proteins, diseases, drugs, or biological taxa [@doi:10/ggqqc6].

-Building on the principles and experiences described above, the present report introduces the development and implementation of the LOTUS workflow for NP occurrences' curation and dissemination, which applies both FAIR and TRUST (<u>T</u>ransparency, <u>R</u>esponsibility, <u>U</u>ser focus, <u>S</u>ustainability and <u>T</u>echnology) principles [@doi:10/ggwrtj].
+Building on the principles and experiences described above, the present report introduces the development and implementation of the LOTUS workflow for NP occurrence curation and dissemination, which applies both FAIR and TRUST (<u>T</u>ransparency, <u>R</u>esponsibility, <u>U</u>ser focus, <u>S</u>ustainability and <u>T</u>echnology) principles [@doi:10/ggwrtj].
-LOTUS' data upload and retrieval procedures ensure optimal accessibility by the research community, allowing any researcher to contribute, edit and reuse the data with a clear and open CC0 license ([Creative Commons 0](https://creativecommons.org/publicdomain/zero/1.0)).
+LOTUS data upload and retrieval procedures ensure optimal accessibility by the research community, allowing any researcher to contribute, edit and reuse the data with a clear and open CC0 license ([Creative Commons 0](https://creativecommons.org/publicdomain/zero/1.0)).

 Despite many advantages, Wikidata hosting has some notable, yet manageable drawbacks.
 While its SPARQL query language offers a powerful way to query available data, it can also appear intimidating to the less experienced user.